 The ombudsman is a service that helps the public resolve complaints.
 Whether your concern is with a business or government institution, the ombudsman is there to help you.
-To help you understand this critical service we’ve put together some advice on what they do, how they do it, and how you can complain to the ombudsman.
+To help you understand this critical service, QuidMarket, the short term loans specialists, have put together some advice on what they do, how they do it, and how you can complain to the ombudsman.

 What is the Ombudsman?